Van Briggle Pottery Vase Value Guide

 The typical price range for Van Briggle Pottery Vase is $150 - $180 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The age of the piece, with early 1900s examples typically commanding higher prices than mid-century reproductions.
+• The complexity of the design, with figural pieces typically commanding higher prices than simple geometric shapes.

-- Color rarity, as certain glaze hues like 'Turquoise Ming' or 'Persian Rose' are more sought after by collectors.
+• Color rarity, with certain glaze hues being more sought after by specialized Van Briggle collectors.

 How to Identify Van Briggle Pottery Vase?

-- Look for the incised 'AA' logo, which represents the initials of Artus and Anne Van Briggle.
+• Look for the incised 'AA' logo, which represents Artus and Anne Van Briggle joined together.

-- Examine the finish for the signature soft, non-reflective matte glaze that feels smooth to the touch.
+• Examine the finish for the distinctive, velvety matte glaze that lacks the high-gloss shine of mass-produced ceramics.

 History of Van Briggle Pottery Vase